-In 2005, the Authority distributed several series of toll revenue bonds in order to subsidize a highway project which would create elevated highways that would parallel to Louisiana Highway 1 and provide a bridge over Bayou Lafourche.
+In 2005, the Authority distributed several series of toll revenue bonds in order to subsidize a highway project that would create elevated highways that would run parallel to Louisiana Highway 1 and provide a bridge over Bayou Lafourche.
 In November 2013, the series 2005 bonds were refunded.
 The bonds were issued as the 2013 series bonds and are backed by a pledge from the toll revenues received from the southbound lane of the new highway from Leeville to Port Fourchon.

 In August 2009, the U.S. Department of Transportation loaned the Authority funds from the Transportation Infrastructure Finance and Innovation Act (TIFIA) Program.
-The Authority distributed two bonds, Series 2013 B and C, of TIFIA LA1 Project bonds to help refund the TIFIA bonds while at the same time refunding the 2005 series bonds mentioned above.
-On November 6, 2013, the Authority entered into a Cooperative Endeavor Agreement, amended November 13, 2013, with the State of Louisiana, subject to appropriation, through the Commissioner of Administration, to make payments to the Authority in an amount sufficient to pay the principal, premium, and interest on the bonds.
-The Authority has agreed to reimburse the state, as provided by a pledge agreement, to the extent funds are available.
+The Authority distributed two bonds, Series 2013 B and C, of TIFIA LA1 Project Bonds to help refund the TIFIA Bonds while at the same time refunding the 2005 series bonds mentioned above.
+On November 6, 2013, the Authority entered into a Cooperative Endeavor Agreement, amended November 13, 2013, with the state of Louisiana, subject to appropriation, through the Commissioner of Administration, to make payments to the Trust in an amount sufficient to pay the principal of, premium, and interest on the bonds.
+The Authority has agreed to reimburse the State, as provided by a pledge agreement, to the extent funds are available.
 All toll revenue is pledged to payment of the debt.
-Toll revenues reported on Statement B for fiscal year ended June 30, 2017, and June 30, 2016, were \$4,326,991 and \$5,281,240, respectively.
+Toll revenues reported on Statement B for fiscal year ended June 30, 2018, and June 30, 2017, were \$4,930,987 and \$4,326,991, respectively.